 A: I read books and I also took a few lessons from different coaches.
 I learn something valuable from anyone.
 In any area, if you do the work and follow the right steps you can reach your maximum potential as fast as possible.
 The coach is the right person to tell you what the right steps are.
 You are the one who will do the work.
 If you are smart enough and talented you can become good without a coach.
 But with a good coach, it is faster and you avoid mistakes.

 Q: Have you developed a specific routine- for example before starting your session, to spend some time analyzing previous hands and situations, to exercise?

 Q: Now one trivial but important question- how much of poker is luck.
-I know that you play mostly mtts and there the variance is bigger than cash games, but still what your opinion on the subject?
+I know that you play mostly mtts and there the variance is bigger than cash games, but still what is your opinion on the subject?

-Q: Let’s get back to the SCOOP Sunday Warm Up tournament success, was there a special feeling, or just the regular day-in-the-office-scoop-day?
+Q: Let’s get back to the SCOOP Sunday Warm-Up tournament success, was there a special feeling, or just the regular day-in-the-office-scoop-day?

-Q: I know you have already won Sunday Warm Up a few years ago what’s was the biggest difference this time?
+Q: I know you have already won Sunday Warm-Up a few years ago what’s was the biggest difference this time?